Inklingo

 nounB2equal score

-Use 'tabla' specifically when referring to a tie in a competition, meaning an equal score where no one wins.
+Use 'tabla' in Spain to specifically refer to a draw or tie in a sports match, often implying an equal score.

 An illustration of two cartoon figures locked in a tug-of-war where neither side is gaining ground, symbolizing a draw or tied game.